demirantay/notebook/syllabus-compsci.md

    - [ ] Book : [Computer Networking: A Top-Down Approach](https://www.amazon.com/Computer-Networking-Top-Down-Approach-7th/dp/0133594149/?pldnSite=1) -- do the exersices
    - [ ] Exersices : [Wireshark](http://www-net.cs.umass.edu/wireshark-labs/)
    - [ ] Course : [Stanford MOOC](https://lagunita.stanford.edu/courses/Engineering/Networking-SP/SelfPaced/about)
+   - [ ] Project: Do the ben eaters How to create a internet [tutorial from here[(https://eater.net/inet)
    - [ ] Project : Your own small internet,  build a server backup a server or etc. Try to use what you have learned.

  ### Databases